petteriTeikari/photoreceptor_fit/README.md

 # R: Visualize the results from Matlab

-As R produces prettier graphs, it is nicer to use and is totally free so made it a more user-friendly script there
+As R produces prettier graphs, it is nicer to use and is totally free so made it a more user-friendly script there.
+See the code in folder called **[R_code](https://github.com/petteriTeikari/photoreceptor_fit/tree/master/R_code)**

 ## The model fitting